-- 1. Participate in kick-off meetings to understand the project's objectives, deliverables, roles, responsibilities, and timelines. - Liaise with the ATNI team to ensure alignment and clarity on project goals and provide input drawing on knowledge of regional context. - 2.
-Represent ATNI and oversee local implementation of initiatives. - Develop an engagement plan with key local stakeholders including provision of contact information and relevance to the project.
-This includes government agencies, University and research centers, Civil service organizations, food and beverage manufacture and industry associations among other institutions - Lead on introductions for ATNI in region; establish contact with stakeholders and secure meetings with the ATNI team. - Assist in preparations for all ATNI in-country visits, including setting up meetings and creating guiding questions for consultations. - Participate in meetings and consultations. - Identify and attend events and other opportunities where ATNIs regional initiatives and results can be presented - Advise on new connections to increase impact and reach of ATNIs work
+1. Participate in kick-off meetings to understand the project's objectives, deliverables, roles, responsibilities, and timelines.

+• Liaise with the ATNI team to ensure alignment and clarity on project goals and provide input drawing on knowledge of national context.

+2. Represent ATNI and oversee local implementation of initiatives.

+- Assist ATNI team in establishing a national expert group/advisory group (min 4 experts) - Develop an engagement plan with key local stakeholders including provision of contact information and relevance to the project.
+This includes government agencies, University and research centers, Civil society organizations, UN agencies, food and beverage manufacture and industry associations among other institutions. - Identify and connect with other key stakeholders, not currently in ATNI's radar. - Lead on introductions for ATNI in Kenya; establish contact with stakeholders and secure meetings with the ATNI team. - Assist in preparations for all ATNI in-country visits, including setting up meetings and creating guiding questions for consultations. - Participate in meetings and consultations. - Identify and attend events and other opportunities where ATNI's regional initiatives and results can be presented. - Advise on new connections to increase impact and reach of ATNIs work.

-3. Research Methodology Development:
+3. Research Methodology Development & food landscape report:

-- Participate in internal meetings and brainstorming sessions and provide regional context on methodology where relevant - Participate in semi-structured consultations with relevant stakeholders in both countries. - Extract insights to inform a comprehensive understanding of the food system dynamics.
+- Assist ATNI team in desk research to identify main actors/stakeholders and organizations involved in mapping Kenya's food environment, review of what has been done so far and main gaps ATNI can address (addressing these gaps through research if feasible).
+This should be in the format of a summary report. - Participate in internal meetings and brainstorming sessions and provide regional context on methodology where relevant. - Participate in semi-structured consultations with relevant stakeholders in Kenya - Extract insights to inform a comprehensive understanding of the food system dynamics.